reiver/the-secret-history-of-nfts/README.md

 (Interestingly, usually this is the WordPress software running on a computer server that itself is running Linux.)

 There are many other examples.

+## NFT Use-Case

+### Digital Prints

+Some artist want to be able to create the digital version of a “print”.

+With traditional (physical) prints —
+An artist, who paints, might create a painting, but not want to sell the original.
+Instead the artist might take a very high quality, high resolution photo of their painting, and print that onto very high quality paper.
+This is called a print.
+Usually these artists restrict how many prints they create — maybe 20, or 50, or 100, or 1,000.
+They sell these (physical) prints.

+Some artists see NFTs as a way of creating the digital version of these prints.

+## Virtual Goods

+TODO

+## Art Aftermarket

+TODO

+These _use-cases_ are real